What is White Label AI Chatbot?

 Do I need different platforms for voice AI and text chatbots?

 Not with Trillet.
-The white-label platform includes voice AI (phone calls), SMS agents, WhatsApp integration, and Facebook Messenger in a unified system.
-Conversations persist across channels, so a lead who calls and then texts back gets a seamless experience.
+The white-label platform includes voice AI (phone calls), SMS agents, web chat, and email in a unified system.
+Conversations persist across channels, so a lead who calls and then texts back gets a consistent experience.

 What compliance certifications should I look for?